About the Northern Ireland Obstetric Anaesthesia Network

 Encourage communication between the multidisciplinary team to provide the highest standard of care of parturients.

-Membership of the group is open to 2 representatives from each hospital, and the obstetric anaesthesia fellow in RJMH.
+Membership of the committee is open to 2 representatives from each hospital, and the obstetric anaesthesia fellow in RJMH.
 All members will be eligible to vote at business meetings.

 The Officers are elected by the members and comprise a Chairperson, Secretary and Treasurer.
 The Officers form the planning team for all meetings, co-opting trainees and members as required.